 Pafos head to the future with confidence thanks to the European Union which has chosen the town as one of the capitals of culture in 2017.
 The whole city has been declared a World Heritage Site and is the most important destination for archaeological and cultural tourism in Cyprus, with its Roman villas decorated by spectacular mosaics such as those of the villas of Dionysus, Theseus and Aion Kato Pafos reunited in the Archaeological Park.
 Another top archaeological spot in Cyprus is also located in Pafos: the monumental necropolis of the Tombs of the Kings, with tombs carved into the rock (in Hellenistic, Egyptian and Roman style) built directly on the cliff overlooking the Mediterranean Sea.

 The second largest city of Cyprus, Lemesos (Limassol), is of medieval origin.
 Before you reach the city you should make a short stop at the ruins of Kourion with the famous Roman Theater, which is still used today for concerts and summer festivals.
 It is worth to get to the Governor’s Beach, famous for its coastline with white rocks that seem puffs of whipped cream.

 Cyprus will not disappoint you also in what is concerning the food.
-You should absolutely taste the typical dishes, prepared according to traditional methods, which are a mix of Greek and Mediterranean flavors.
-Who wants to taste a bit of everything can order a meze, the menu consists of small-tasting courses, available in most of the taverns, where you can taste the the delicious local asparagus and potatoes, as well as grilled or fried halloumi cheese.
+You should absolutely taste the typical dishes, prepared according to traditional methods, which are a mix of Greek and Mediterranean flavours.
+Who wants to taste a flavour everything can order a meze, the menu consists of small-tasting courses, available in most of the taverns, where you can taste the delicious local asparagus and potatoes, as well as grilled or fried halloumi cheese.